Protecting your privacy is important to Bold Innovation Group LTD.

 At Bold Commerce, we take the protection and handling of personal information very seriously.

 We do this not only because of legal requirements, but because we hold integrity as one of our core company values.

 Making sure that Merchants (and their Customers) can trust that our team will keep their personal and financial information safe is vital, and frankly, something we obsess over each and every day.

 What is GDPR?

-The General Data Protection Regulation (GDPR) creates a new set of legal requirements that aim to better protect the personal data of residents of the European Union.
+The General Data Protection Regulation (GDPR) creates a new set of legal requirements that aim to better protect the personal data of residents of the European Economic Area (i.e. the member states of the European Union plus Norway, Iceland and Lichtenstein).
 This includes more stringent rules on how and where data can be disclosed, stored, and processed.